Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Discussion

-The experiments from the previous three sections offer some immediate suggestions to ensure that concept-based explanations are more usable.
-For instance, we can suggest that the probe dataset and concepts used be chosen carefully, to ensure that the data distribution of the probe dataset is similar to that of the training dataset and that the concepts used are indeed easily learnable.
-Considering the complexity of the explanation by limiting the number of concepts used within an explanation would also allow for these explanations to be more useful to humans.
+Our analyses yield immediate suggestions for improving the quality and usability of concept-based explanations.
+First, we suggest choosing a probe dataset whose distribution is similar to that of the dataset the model was trained on.
+Second, we suggest only using concepts that are more learnable than the target classes.
+Third, we suggest limiting the number of concepts used within an explanation to under 32, so that explanations are not overwhelming to people.

-However, the first two suggestions are easier said than done, since the number of large scale datasets with concepts labelled is minimal, forcing researchers to test concept-based interpretability methods using either the Broden dataset~\cite{bau2017netdissect} or the CUB dataset~\cite{WahCUB_200_2011}.
-A long-term goal for the community should be to invest in creating better probe datasets to explain specific training datasets, thereby providing more appropriate testbeds for concept-based interpretability methods.
+The final suggestion is easy to implement.
+However, the first two are easier said than done, since the number of available probe datasets (i.e., large-scale datasets with concept labels) is minimal, forcing researchers to use the Broden dataset~\cite{bau2017netdissect} or the CUB dataset~\cite{WahCUB_200_2011}.
+Hence, we argue creating diverse and high-quality probe datasets is of upmost importance in researching concept-based explanations.

-The other concern is that these interpretability methods do highlight hard-to-learn concepts when given access to them, suggesting that they sometimes learn correlations, rather than causations.
-Works like \citet{goyal2019counterfactual}, which outputs patches within the image that need to be changed for the model's prediction to change, or \citet{fong19understanding}, which finds regions within the image that maximally contribute to the model's prediction, are more in line with learning causal behaviours, however, these are \textit{local} explanations.
-One potential line of research might be to use such works as inspiration when designing concept-based intepretability methods; for example, GANs can potentially be used to generate counterfactual images by removing or adding certain concepts.
+Another concern is that these methods do highlight hard-to-learn concepts when given access to them, suggesting that they sometimes learn correlations rather than causations.
+Methods by Goyal et al.~\cite{goyal2019counterfactual}, which output patches within the image that need to be changed for the model's prediction to change, or Fong et al.~\cite{fong19understanding}, which find regions within the image that maximally contribute to the model's prediction, are more in line with capturing causal relationships.
+However, these only produce \textit{local} explanations, i.e., explanations of a single model prediction, and not class-level \textit{global} explanations.
+One approach to capturing causal relationships is to generate counterfactual images with or without certain concepts using generative models~\cite{ramaswamy2021debiasing} and observe changes in model predictions.